Anton Mader: Aerial victory claims

 According to US historian David T. Zabecki, Mader was credited with 86 aerial victories.
+Spick also lists him with 86 aerial victories, 61 on the Eastern Front and 25 on the Western Front, claimed in an unknown number combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 78 aerial victory claims.
 This figure includes 73 aerial victories on the Eastern Front and five over the Western Allies, including three four-engined heavy bombers.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 72263".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.